Songwxuan/songwxuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Wenxuan Song (宋文轩 in Chinese), a first-year Ph.D. student at the ROAS Thrust at the Hong Kong University of Science and Technology (HKUST), Guangzhou campus, advised by [Haoang Li](https://sites.google.com/view/haoangli/homepage).
 I am the first author of an **AAAI 2026 Best Paper Award** (5 of 30948 submissions).
-I have published **10** papers as a first or co–first author in leading conferences and journals, including ICLR, ICRA, AAAI, IROS, and the IEEE Transactions series.
+I have published **8** papers as a first or co–first author in leading conferences and journals, including ICLR, ICRA, AAAI, IROS, and the IEEE Transactions series.

 Previously, I received my Bachelor's degree in robotics at Harbin Institute of Technology (HIT), Weihai Campus, advised by Minghang Zhao and Bo Huang.
 I was a visiting student at MiLab, Westlake University, supervised by Donglin Wang.
 I keep a close connection with [Pengxiang Ding](https://dingpx.github.io/) and [Han Zhao](https://h-zhao1997.github.io/) from then on, who have been teaching me a lot.
 I also spent time at Monash University, supervised by Zongyuan Ge and Xuelian Cheng.

 My research focuses on embodied intelligence.
 My work *ReconVLA: Reconstructive Vision–Language–Action Model as Effective Robot Perceiver*, received the AAAI 2026 Best Paper Award and has attracted over 180 stars on GitHub.
 I am also a co-founder of the open-source organization OpenHelix Team, where the repositories I have substantially contributed to have collectively garnered more than **3600** stars.

+My work has been widely used and referred to in industrial models, such as Robbyant and Xiaomi.
+Moreover, my work has been widely featured in news media, such as [MIT Technology Review](https://www.mittrchina.com/news/detail/15926).

 Goal: Pushing the boundaries of the world through robotics.